hexops/devlog/content/2022/lets-build-ecs-part-1.md

 Additionally, these are the design principles I've come up with:

-* Clean-room implementation (I've not read any other ECS implementation code.)
+* Clean-room implementation (I've not read any other ECS implementation code), just working from first-principles as an engineer
 * Solve the problems ECS solves, in a way that is natural to Zig and leverages Zig comptime.
-* Avoid patent infringement upon Unity ECS patent claims.
 * Fast.
 Optimal for CPU caches, multi-threaded, leverage comptime as much as is reasonable.
 * Simple.
 Small API footprint, should be natural and fun - not like you're writing boilerplate.
 * Enable other libraries to provide tracing, editors, visualizers, profilers, etc.